ArctiqTeam/arctiq-copilot-trail/labs/lab2-development-use-cases/README.md

 ## Step 3 - Writing Documentation

 - In terms of documentation, Copilot can relieve a lot of tedium.
-Copilot can generate documenation for you and it can adopt your particular style of documentation given enough examples to work from.
+Copilot can generate documentation for you and it can adopt your particular style of documentation given enough examples to work from.
 So write a few comments yourself and Copilot will resume in a consistent way.
 The special command for this activity is `/doc`.

 - If starting without any existing examples, it can be helpful to refer to a standard style.